 Back in the Sixties, 'DS' stood for executive sector luxury with a then-Citroen-badged model featuring avant garde looks and cutting-edge technology.
 More than half a century later, there is at last a true successor to that car in this model, the DS 9.
 DS is, these days, a brand in its own right and its products borrow heavily from technology already used in existing Peugeot and Citroen products, but there's unique innovation too in justification of the historical parallels here.
 The whole point of forming the DS brand in the first place was to give what used to be called the PSA Group (now Stellantis) the chance to build and sell larger full-executive models that these days, people simply wouldn't choose if they had Peugeot or Citroen badges.
 This car's importance right now lies not in sales numbers - this model will be a rare sight on our roads - but in the credibility it should give DS as a proper premium brand, rather than a purveyor of tarted-up versions of volume models.
 So, expectations here are high.
 Can this car meet them?

 Though this DS 9 will most directly compete with cars like Audi's A4 and BMW's 3 Series, it's a little larger than saloons of that kind, being 4.93m long and 1.85m wide.
 It sits on the same stretched version of the EMP2 platform used by the DS 7 Crossback mid-sized SUV - and the Peugeot 508.
 There's slightly less of a 'Fastback' element to the sweeping silhouette than there is with the 508 - and a great deal more front end presence thanks to a large, diamond mesh chrome-effect grille.
 This is flanked by chrome headlamp detailing and vertical LED daytime running lights.
 In a nod to the original Sixties DS, there's also a bit of clever headlamps technology too, in the form of 'DS Active Vision' headlights, which have five separate automatic modes.
 Another reference to that earlier car comes in the form of unique 'comet-style' indicators at the top of the C-pillars.
 A chrome strip runs down the centre of the bonnet to the windscreen.
 Inside, DS hopes to confirm this car's premium status with signature touches like a Nappa leather-stitched dashboard, 'watch strap'-style quilted leather upholstery, leather door handles and an alcantara headliner.
 The rear seats (like those at the front) can have heating, ventilation and massage functions and the fold-down centre armrest can be used as a control panel and a device charging bay.
-Plus, with a 2.9m wheelbase, there's plenty of room to stretch out - far more than you'd get in an A4, a C-Class or a 3 Series.
-Out back, there's a 510-litre boot in the conventionally-engined model; that figure will drop a bit with the PHEV version.
+Plus, with a 2.9m wheelbase, there's a reasonable amount of room to stretch out.
+Out back, there's a class-leadingly-large 510-litre boot.

 It's easy to be cynical about a car that claims to be unique but borrows so much from volume brand engineering.
 But then, you could say that to some extent of just about any executive contender these days.
 The DS 9 does at least clothe its familiar mechanicals with an assured slice of Gallic flair.
 It won't match its key German rivals in terms of drive dynamics (or predicted residual value) but it offers more cabin space and a far greater sense of uniqueness and luxury.
 For many, that won't be enough.
 But for the discerning few prepared to invest in what DS calls 'a Different Spirit', a new form of badge equity, this DS 9, will offer a refreshing change from the executive norm.